kocmitom/MTM19_tutorial/README.md

 ```
 wget http://ufallab.ms.mff.cuni.cz/~kocmanek/mtm19/parent.tar.gz
 tar -xvzf parent.tar.gz
+cp t2t_train/parent/vocab.cseten.wp t2t_data/vocab.cseten.wp
 ```

+This parent model has been trained for 1.7M steps (approximatelly 25 days on single GPU).

-Note that it will override your vocabulary to make sure that the vocabulary has exactly same subwords as the trained parent.
+Note that we need to override your generated vocabulary with the one used for training the parent model.
+It is done to make sure that the vocabulary has exactly same subwords as the trained parent model.
-This model has been trained for TODO.

-This pipeline can be used for real life training, therefore following commant can be used to train the parent English-to-Czech model (please beware that parent training data you have are downsampled, for actual training use whole CzEng 1.7 corpora): `./train_parent.sh`
+This pipeline can be used for real life training, therefore `./train_parent.sh` command can be used to train the parent English-to-Czech model (please beware that parent training data you have at the moment are downsampled, for actual training use whole CzEng 1.7 corpora).

 ## Test performance of parent model

-Now that we have parent model trained, we can try to translate English testset:
+We have parent model trained, we can try to translate English testset:

 ```
 MODEL=parent FILE=t2t_datagen/test-newstest2018-encs.src ./translate_file.sh